brikis98/yevgeniy-brikman-homepage/_posts/2012-01-29-seven-languages-in-seven-weeks-ruby-day.md

 There is a lot to like about Ruby - the concise &amp; clean syntax, incredible flexibility, expressiveness, powerful DSLs - but my favorite part is the central tennet of the language, as expressed by its creator:
-<blockquote class="tr_bq">*"Ruby is designed to make programmers happy."*
+<blockquote>*"Ruby is designed to make programmers happy."* Yukihiro
-Yukihiro Matsumoto</blockquote>The language isn't built for speed, concurrency, or any particular feature set.
+Matsumoto</blockquote>The language isn't built for speed, concurrency, or any particular feature set.
 Its central "success metric" is programmer happiness and productivity, which are, arguably, the biggest bottlenecks in most projects.

 <span style="font-size: x-large;">**Ruby, Day 1: Problems**